jowharshamshiri/refac/docs/unscrap-guide.md

 # Unscrap Tool Guide

 The `unscrap` tool restores files and directories from the `.scrap` folder back to their original locations or custom destinations.
-It works in conjunction with the `scrap` tool to provide a complete file management workflow.
+It works in conjunction with the `scrap` tool to provide a file management workflow.

 ## Core Concepts